JasonGiedymin/nginx-init-ubuntu/README.md

 ## Notes ##
 It is recommended to install [Nginx](http://nginx.net/) by doing a full compile & build.
 Not all package repositories keep their branches updated.
 For security it is your duty to maintain a good working environment and thus includes all interfacing applications.
-This script works turn-key with the default compile of ngin.
-It is fully recommended that you go through the variables contained within this script if you have a custom compiled nginx install.
+This script works turn-key with the default compile of nginx.
+It is fully recommended that you go through the variables contained within this script if you have a custom compiled build.

 A great resource is the [Nginx Wiki](http://wiki.nginx.org/).